EO-DataHub/eodhp-accounting-s3-usage/README.md

 - `make dockerbuild`: build a `latest` Docker image (use `make dockerbuild `VERSION=1.2.3` for a release image)
 - `make dockerpush`: push a `latest` Docker image (again, you can add `VERSION=1.2.3`) - normally this should be done only via the build system and its GitHub actions.
+- `make krestart`: runs kubectl to rolling-restart the service running in the cluster you're connected to

 ## Local Deployment

+Before running this, ensure that you have setup the necessary prerequisites:

+- A bucket to collect the logs in, e.g. `workspaces-access-logs-eodhp-ENVIRONMENT`.
+ArgoCD should have created this.
+- The actual workspaces bucket has got "Server access logging" enabled and is distrubuting logs to `workspaces-access-logs-eodhp-ENVIRONMENT` with prefix `s3/standard/`.
+ArgoCD should have created this, but the dev environment's ArgoCD can't manage its bucket because it was created before ArgoCD was managing it. `standard` refers to standard S3 storage - if we later support, say, reduced redundancy storage then it will be billed at a different prices.

+Then you can proceed to test the component.

 ```
 k port-forward -n pulsar svc/pulsar-proxy 6650:6650 # in one terminal

 python -m accounting_s3_usage.sampler --pulsar-url pulsar://localhost:6650 -v --once
 ```

 ## Managing requirements